fourkitchens/server-playbooks/README.md

 contains all the settings and configuration for the Ubuntu 12.04 LAMP Dev server build.
 At the moment this is the only one, but more could be added soon.

-You should copy the __vars/settings-default.yml__ file to the base folder of the play, and then edit it with your specific requirements.
+You must copy the __vars/default-settings.yml__ file to the base folder of the play, and then edit it with your specific requirements.
 It's really easy to understand and contains all the configuration that will be customized from the default Ubuntu package setting.